heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/PRESENTATION.md

 - Multiple implementations exist
 - Can target different platforms and/or specific features
 - JDK for development, JRE for running
-- Eclipse Temurin is recommended.
+- Eclipse Temurin is recommended

 ![bg right contain](./images/which-version-of-jdk-should-i-use.png)